2027 DEPARTURE

 CRUISE INCLUSIONS:

-• Cruise Dubrovnik to Split with transfers to and from the Ship
+• Cruise Dubrovnik to Trogir with transfers to and from the ship

-• Breakfast and Lunches daily – Lunches are a set 3 course with Fresh Salad & Cheese Bar
+• Lunches are a set 3 course with Fresh Salad & Cheese Bar & tea and coffee

-• National Park entrance fees as per itinerary
+• Mljet National Park entrance fee and sightseeing

 • Gools and Thommo as your hosts